mburolla/javascript-assignments/assignments.md

 ## Ex.
 7

-Write a function named: `student{YOUR STUDENT ID}CountWords` that counts the number of words for this string:
+Write a function named: `countWords` that counts the number of words for this string:

 ```
 let words = "Count the words in this string";